Is Your Business Prepared for a Cyber Attack?

 Some of the key steps you can take to protect your business are outlined below.
 We note that the below list is not meant to be comprehensive and does not take account of your individual business situation.

-Ensure your Antivirus & Malware protection is up to date and consider enabling two (2) factor authentication on all devices and online accounts you use - particularly those that allow payments to be made.
+It is essential to keep your Antivirus and Malware protection up to date and consider enabling 2 Factor Authentication (2FA) on all devices and online accounts that you and your employees use.

 Backup Company Data